irmen/prog8/docs/source/libraries.rst

 All routines work with Screencode character encoding, except `print`, `chrout` and `input_chars`, these work with PETSCII encoding instead.

-Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/textio.p8>`_ to see what's in there.
+Read the `textio source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/textio.p8>`_ to see what's in there.
 (Note: slight variations for different compiler targets)